 - Recyclables: Rinse containers in used dishwashing water.
 Remove all lids before placing items loosely in recycling bins.
 DO NOT place items in plastic bags.
 Ensure materials for recycling are clean.
 See Responsible Recycling for more information.

 - Sharps Disposal: Council runs a sharps disposal program encouraging the responsible disposal of sharps in the interest of public health and well-being.
 Sharps disposal containers can be found in the foyer of our Calliope Administration Office and the Goondoon Street Office for small volumes of disposals.

 - Trade Waste: Trade Waste is any water-borne waste from businesses, trade or manufacturing premises, other than waste that is a prohibited substance, human waste or storm water.
 (Note: This category does not include small amounts of household hazardous waste such as paints, bleach and solvents left over from residential usage).
 Read more for details on Trade Waste.

 - e-Waste: Televisions and computers are being replaced more frequently than ever before, so Council has implemented TechCollect, a government approved recycling program.
 The free Tech Collect e-waste service for residents and small business is funded by more than 60 national television and computer manufacturers as part of their responsibility to the environment.
-Council is presently providing the service at three regional locations: Benaraby Landfill and Gladstone Transfer Station.
+Council is presently providing the service at two regional locations: Benaraby Landfill and Gladstone Transfer Station.
 See list of acceptable e-Waste.

 Please contact Council on 4970 0700 or email firstname.lastname@example.org